Project Profile

 The DAC Legacy

-The first phase of the DAC experience consisted of renovating the North Pavilion, which overlooks Tigers Stadium.
-Construction began in late 2013 and consisted of developing a new concrete patio with site utilities and ornate perimeter fencing.
+The first phase of the DAC experience involved renovating the North Pavilion, which overlooks Tiger Stadium.
+Construction began in late 2013 and included developing a new concrete patio, installing site utilities, and installing ornate perimeter fencing.
 Additionally, the team installed accent lighting and exposed aggregate paving between the parking structure and clubhouse.

 The second phase included a new glass vestibule at the Randolph Entrance, enclosing the historic canopy, and creating a new gathering place for the members.
 A new circular driveway, heated walkway, and porte cochere are new features in the revised site plan.
-Additionally, the construction of the new lobby, Madison Café, and pro shop promote a sense of community and comradery to members.
+Additionally, the construction of the new lobby, Madison Café, and pro shop promotes a sense of community and camaraderie among members.